Need to talk? Call 1800 882 436.

 Breastfeeding:

 Some of the first signs of pregnancy are breast and nipple tenderness.
-This is because even during the earliest stages of pregnancy, a woman’s breasts are preparing to breastfeed.
+This is because even during the earliest stages of pregnancy, your breasts are getting ready to breastfeed.

 When does the first breastfeed happen?